Back to blog

 The TAME trial: the definitive test (pending)

 The TAME (Targeting Aging with Metformin) trial is a clinical study designed by Nir Barzilai at the Albert Einstein College of Medicine.
-It plans to enroll 3,000 non-diabetic adults aged 65-79 and follow them for 6 years to evaluate whether metformin delays the onset of age-related diseases (cardiovascular, cancer, cognitive decline, mortality).
+AFAR's official resource describes it as a six-year series of trials across 14 sites, with Wake Forest University School of Medicine as the coordinating center and more than 3,000 adults aged 65-79.
+The goal is to test whether metformin delays the development or progression of age-related diseases: cardiovascular disease, cancer, dementia, and mortality.

 Potential longevity benefits by system